matthewse19/US-fast-food/README.md

 # US-fast-food
-Data collected on number of fast food locations in each state
+Data collected on number of fast food locations in each state.
+This is the github page for it which includes visualizations.